 Studies have indicated that CK, which influences teaching skills, is weak.
 Goulding et al. (2002), who investigated primary teachers’ mathematical knowledge, found that teachers demonstrated inadequate knowledge and limited planning and teaching skills.
 Moreover, Rowland et al. (2000) found that pre-service teachers who lacked mathematical CK also demonstrated weak teaching performance.
 They noted that “a high proportion of students scoring poorly on the audit do indeed fall within the weak teaching practice category” (Rowland et al, 2000 p.
 10).

-Teachers’ CK for teaching mathematics has been found to impact on pupils’ test results even at a very elementary stage in the first grade (Hill et al., 2005).
+Teachers’ CK for teaching mathematics has been found to impact on pupils’ test results even at a very elementary stage in the first grade (Hill, Rowland & Ball 2005).
 Moreover, the findings of Tutak and Adams’ (2017) study indicate that pre-service teachers who lack geometric content knowledge can enhance their skills by teaching with pupils.
 A growing number of studies have highlighted the importance of subject mathematical knowledge (SMK) (Scots et al, 2018), thus supporting the view that subject CK should be augmented within teacher education programs.

+In this study, the focus is on conceptual and procedural mathematical knowledge.
+Conceptual knowledge is a form of knowledge that is based on rich information- relationships that are connected in networks where both informal and formal pieces of information are essential to identify (Hiebert & Lefevre, 1986).
+Procedural knowledge is based on a person's ability to become familiar with mathematical symbols and conventions.
+Simultaneously, rules and procedures are available for solving mathematical rules regulations and procedures such as algorithms for solving averages (a.a.).
+Conceptual knowledge, however, does not necessarily have to be based on rich information relations about advanced mathematical understanding.
+For example, a child may possess conceptual knowledge, less developed than an adult but still considered conceptual knowledge (Star, 2005).
+The construction of tasks is vital for illuminating, capturing interest, and retaining an interest in optimizing learning to promote conceptual knowledge (Chapman, 2013).

 Background